takumishibaike/takumishibaike.github.io/_pages/research.md

 ## Book

-*Who tells your story?
+0. *Who tells your story?
 Women and indigenous peoples advocacy at the UNFCCC*.
 Under contract with Cambridge University Press. (with Bi Zhao).
+{: reversed="reversed"}

 ## Referred Publications